 Find inspiration in your favorite desserts and cocktails

-“Portland is very focused on local love,” Bindrup explains.
+“Portland is very focused on local love,” Bindrup says.
 “We use a lot of local ingredients.”
-That means locally sourced honey for house-baked graham crackers, locally produced whiskey in the whiskey caramel marshmallow, and local teas for tea-infused marshmallows.
-The same can be applied to your own s’mores.
-That doesn’t mean you have to bake your own crackers (although if you do, they’ll certainly be delicious).
-But if you can find local produce, honey, and jams, your s’mores will be all the better for it.
+At 1927 S'mores, that means using locally sourced honey for house-baked graham crackers, spirits from a nearby distiller to make the whiskey caramel marshmallow, and local teas for the tea-infused marshmallows.